 First, what is a child study team?

-A child study team consists of professionals that determine if a student is eligible for special education services or accommodations in the classroom, such as IEPs or 504 plans-read my post about transitioning to a 504 plan here.
+A child study team consists of professionals that determine if a student is eligible for special education services or accommodations in the classroom, such as IEPs or 504 plans.
 The exact size and composition of a child study team may vary, though normally all of the members are based in the school.
 Some examples of staff members include the school psychologist, school nurse, school social worker, assistant principal, reading/math specialist, classroom teacher, disability specialist (like a teacher of the visually impaired), and parents.

 Ask a question